JavaScript

 6. Now remove everything inside div#content from the HTML (so you still have the <header> and <nav> with an empty <div id="content"> below it) and instead create them by using JavaScript only, e.g. by appending each new element to div#content once the page is first loaded.
 Since we’re all set up to write our code in multiple files, let’s write this initial page-load function inside of its own module and then import and call it inside of index.js.

-7. Next, set up your restaurant site to use tabbed browsing to access the Contact and Menu pages.
+7. Next, set up your restaurant site to use tabbed browsing to access the Menu and Contact pages.
 Look at the behavior of this student’s live preview site for visual inspiration.

 2. Write the tab-switching logic inside of index.js.
 You should have event listeners for each button in the header navbar that wipes out the current contents of div#content and then runs the correct ‘tab module’ to populate it with the new contents again.

-1. Follow the instructions on this gist about deploying your dist subdirectory to GitHub pages.
+1. Follow the instructions in this gist about deploying your dist subdirectory to GitHub pages.
 EZPZ!

 Support us!